iamrishu11/Reddit-Image-Downloader/README.md

 ## Configuration

+The package comes with a pre-configured config.json file that is included in the distribution.
+This file contains default Reddit API credentials which are used when the package is executed.
+To use these default credentials, you don’t need to create a separate config.json.

-Create a config.json file in the project root directory with the following structure:
+If you need to use different credentials or override the default configuration, you can create your own config.json in the same directory where the script is executed, with the following structure:Create a config.json file in the project root directory with the following structure:

 ```json
 {